 Sparks Pond Land and Water Reserve

-DESCRIPTION: The Sparks Tract is 230.7 acres in size.
+Description: The Sparks Tract is 230.7 acres in size.
 The area consists of approximately 170 acres of woodland and 60 acres of agricultural fields which were restored to prairie in the spring of 1996.
 Approximately 30 acres are restricted and closed to hunting.
 In addition, two privately owned in holdings are posted and closed to hunting.
 The area also has several wetlands, home for two state endangered or threatened species.
 There is an additional 155.9 acres located at Rollo Prairie Land and Water Reserve.
 This agricultural area was acquired in 1999 and is being managed to promote prairie habitat.
 Several small wetlands have been restored at this site as well.
+Active habitat management will be occurring throughout the year on the site, including prescribed burning.

 Non-toxic shot only